 Summer colour at Lyveden, Northamptonshire.

 The gardens at Lyveden are not your traditional gardens.
 We do not have colourful borders or striking flowerbeds but we do have one of the oldest gardens in the country.
 Our Elizabethan garden is made up of mounts, moats and orchard trees.
-But at this time of the year, our perennial wildflower meadow takes centre stage.
+But at this time of the year, our perennial wildflower meadows take centre stage.

 This is the season when the wildflower meadows come into their own, providing a colourful backdrop for Tresham's unfinished garden lodge.